MENU

 Dear guests,

-due to renovation work, the FeuerWerk will be closed until further notice.
+due to ongoing renovation work, there will be no guided tours and film screenings until further notice.

 Tours through the biomass cogeneration plant